Art Professor Carla Bengtson's 'Learning Lizard' hiker's bandana

 It takes a village to create a multidisciplinary and immersive art exhibition such as Every Word Was Once an Animal, a project led by Art Professor Carla Bengtson that was inspired by the gestural language of Western fence lizards.
 From rock mirror sculptures and animal-inspired music compositions to lizard semiotics and a perfume based on lizard pheromones, the exhibition merges art, science, dance, music, and olfaction to challenge the mind-body and human-animal divide.

 Every Word Was Once an Animal, an exhibition years in the making, was originally set to run March 7 through July 26, with public performances, at the Jordan Schnitzer Museum of Art.
-However, due to COVID-19, the museum is currently closed.
+The exhibition dates have been extended through Nov.
+29, however, due to COVID-19, the museum is currently closed.
 A video tour and an extensive exhibition guide are on the museum website.
 Bengtson expects the exhibition will travel to other venues in 2020 and 2021.

 “The origin story, like most of my projects, began with my biologist husband, UO biology professor Peter Wetherwax, sharing something he knew I would find interesting,” Bengtson recalls, laughing.
 “I’ve long been interested in animal cognition and overlapping sensory worlds.
 He pointed out a paper about how Western fence lizards use movement patterns to communicate.”